shakahl/golinks/README.md

 Set your browser's default golinks engine to http://localhost:8000/?q=%s

 Then type `help` to view the main help page, `g foo bar` to perform a [Google](https://google.com) search for "foo bar" or `list` to list all available commands.

+## Contributing

+golinks is considered "production" software and is used daily.
+If you find this interresting or useful please fork and contribute back via pull-requests!
+If you find bugs or have ideas for new features, please file an issue!

 ## License